Check the Apps & Aviation section for pictures and videos of my flying down under!

 CONTROLLED AIRPORTS

 Since a few years, flying in and out of controlled airports in Australia has become a bit easier for pilots used to European procedures.
 The former so-called GAAP procedures (General Aviation Aerodrome Procedures), that presented a few peculiarities to the foreign pilot, have been replaced by "standard" class D procedures as used in a lot of European control zones.
-You can find helpful brochures about the procedures in general and also the special ones at selected airfields at these locations:
+You can find helpful information about the procedures in general and also the special ones at selected airfields at these locations:

 CASA Class D Procedures